antalvdb/olifant/README.md

 ### Tokenization

-Training MBLM assumes that you have a tokenizer and a raw-text training set.
+Training MBLM assumes that you have a tokenizer and a raw-text training set `textfile`.
 The tokenizer will have to be the same tokenizer used for testing.
 First, the text is tokenized:

 ``python3 tok.py textfile``